strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 #### Process changes

 Now, the process is a bit more friendly.
-The main improvement is you don't need to upgrade across all Strimzi versions, For instance, you can upgrade from 0.24 directly to latest without upgrade through any other release like 0.25.
+The main improvement is you don't need to upgrade across all Strimzi versions, For instance, you can upgrade from version `X` directly to `X+2` without upgrade through any other release like `X+1`.
 The upgrade process is shown in the diagram below.

 Strimzi now does the following things regarding Kafka configuration:
 * Detect used Kafka `version`, `log.message.format.version` and `inter.broker.protocol.version` (from CR or compute it from Kafka `version`).
 * Configure Kafka `version`, `log.message.format.version` and `inter.broker.protocol.version` if it's not specified by user.